vChavezB/zephyr-iolm/README.md

 ## Testing

-Build and flash the sample located in `samples/demo` and follow the Readme.md
+Build and flash the sample located in `samples/demo` and follow the Readme.md.
+This can be considered as a Proof-of-concept and will be deprecated in the future.

+In addition a sample to read PD In is in progress (`samples/read_pd`).
+This shall demonstrate the use of the API once the first alpha version is released.

 ## Current Status

-This project is in pre-alpha version and will not provide a stable API/Documentation until the first release.
+This project is in alpha version and will not provide a stable API/Documentation until the first release.

+Currently building API to use easily the IOLM Stack.

 ## Issues